stuffedwombat/stuffedwombat.github.io/producering_06.md

 <h1>producing PRODUCER 2021</h1><br>
 <h2>06 - the week of weekend</h2>

-Once again, I worked on the weekend.
-This has been the secod time in a row and the effects are very direct.
+Once again, I made the mistake of working on the weekend.
+This has been the second time in a row and the effects are impossible to ignore.
 Irritability is up.
 Falling asleep is hard.
 I’ve written a thread on twitter.
 The situation is truly dire.

 Today (friday), I’ve been unable to get any work done at all.
 For the first time in years, I feel as stressed and out of balance as in my early twenties.
 I’ve been eating more and moving less again.

-The work itself is going well enough, it’s thecontinued  lack of good, deep rest that has eroded my quality of life.
-It’s really amazing how drastic and immediate the effects of these two non-weekends have been.
+The work itself has been going well enough, it’s the continued lack of good, deep rest that has eroded the quality of life.
+It’s really amazing how drastic and direct  the effects of these two non-weekends have been.
 I used to live my whole life exactly like this.
 No wonder I constantly broke down.

 **Anyways.**